Our Privacy Policy

 Anyone who buys our business, any other business we buy or merge with, and/or a new data controllerIf we sell or merge any of our businesses or assets, or if we do any internal reorganisations, your personal data might be one of the assets that goes to the buyer and/or new data controller.
 This includes transferring data to a potential purchaser for due diligence purposes before the purchase takes place.

-Insurance underwriter /alternative dispute resolution providerIf you’re a Home Services customer, we might share your data with an insurance underwriter, who underwrites our insurance products.
+Insurance underwriter/alternative dispute resolution providerIf you’re a Home Services customer, we might share your data with an insurance underwriter, who underwrites our insurance products.
 We could also share your data with a dispute resolution provider, if you’ve got a complaint about your non-insurance product that we can’t settle.

 A third party, such as police or legal representativeWe would need to share your data with these third parties as part of enforcing our terms and conditions, or any other agreement.
 This might also happen when we’re replying to any claims, or protecting the following: our rights, or the rights of a third party, or the safety of any person.
 We might also do this to stop any illegal activity.

 Credit reference agenciesWhen you enter into a contract with us for your energy supply, we’ll give information about you to credit reference agencies, and gather this from them too.
 When credit reference agencies get a request from us, they’ll place a search footprint on your credit file.
 This might be seen by other lenders.
 They give us public data (including info from the electoral register), as well as data on shared credit, your financial situation, information on your financial history, and on fraud prevention.
 We might also make checks, like assessing your application for credit and verifying identities – so we can spot and prevent crime.
 We’ll also keep sharing information about you with credit reference agencies on an ongoing basis.
 This includes things like your settled accounts and any debts you haven’t fully repaid on time.
 Occasionally, we might also do searches via credit reference agencies and fraud prevention agencies to manage your account with us.
-Who these credit reference agencies are, and the ways in which they use and share personal information, is all explained in more detail at experian.co.uk
+Who these credit reference agencies are, and the ways in which they use and share personal information, is all explained in more detail at experian.co.uk.

 Professional advisersThese advisers could be lawyers, bankers, auditors, and insurers who offer consultancy, banking, legal, insurance and accounting services.